Dezinger/yii2-starter-kit/README.md

 # Yii 2 Starter Kit Lite

 This is lite version of original [Yii2 start application template](https://github.com/trntv/yii2-starter-kit).
+All installation and usage process is same as in original.
+[Check original README](README_ORIGINAL.md).

 ## ADD NEW FEATURES